keyluck/lighthouse-backstage/docs/running-locally.md

 **Caveats**

-- _What does this do_: This will install the application and its dependencies and then run the backend and frontend in the same container.
+- _What does this do_: This will install the application and its dependencies and then run the backend and frontend in separate containers.
 To ensure fast hot-reloading, `node_modules` and `postgreSQL db` are stored in a docker [volume](https://docs.docker.com/storage/volumes/) and your local source files are mounted into the container.
 - _Why do you need to copy after the first run_: The application uses `node_modules` from Docker volume not your local files.
 Copy these locally so that dependencies resolve correctly in your editor.

 ## Install and run locally (TBD)